 Human Resources.
 The director is responsible for the recruitment and selection of all ASMSU staff and personnel.
-This department also deals with interoffice communication and cooperation.
+This department also deals with interoffice communication, cooperation and oversees the ASMSU Internship Program.

 Communications.
-The Director deals with media relations and publicity of ASMSU.
-The Assistant Directors of Communication engage in various external initiatives to support public awareness and participation in ASMSU at the grassroots level and conduct studies of MSU students to develop a more sound opinion of ASMSU's constituents.
+The Director deals with event and services promotion and publicity of ASMSU.
+The Assistant Directors of Communication engage in various external initiatives to support public awareness and participation in ASMSU at the grassroots level and conduct studies of and outreach to MSU students to develop opinions of ASMSU's constituents.